tylertitsworth/5th-age-srd/Classes/Psion.md

 #### Epic Feat

-One battle per day, you can deal half damage on a natural even miss with this affinity.
+One battle per full recovery, you can deal half damage on a natural even miss with this affinity.

 ---